karikera/mcbe_modules/README.md

 And It will add to `package.json` and `tsconfig.json` automatically

 ## File explanations
-* publish_result.json: Published versions by `Publish`, It will used to check latest version
 * node_modules/@mcbe/*: packages
 * resource_packs/vanila: vanila resource_pack, It will parsed by `Test`
 * behavior_packs/vanila: vanila behavior_pack, It will parsed by `Test`